 - New residents: Enroll yourself and dependent(s) for coverage, add dependents, and update address and beneficiaries.
-If you select the Anthem HMO, choose your Primary Care Physician (PCP) during your initial enrollment period.
-After that, you can choose or change your PCP at any time through Anthem.

 - ID cards: If you enroll in coverage for the first time, you'll receive a new ID card in the mail within 10 days of your effective date.
 Your effective date of coverage is your program start date.
 You can check PlanSource for your effective date if needed.

 - Yourself.
 Active residents or clinical fellows enrolled in the Graduate Medical Education (GME) Training program working at least 20 hours a week can enroll in the UC medical, dental, vision, life and disability plans.

 - Your spouse or domestic partner.
 You can enroll your spouse or domestic partner in medical, dental and vision coverage only.
 After you enroll, you’ll need to provide documentation to establish your domestic partner’s eligibility.